Audio-Solutions/pulse-visualizer/README.md

 ```

 This will:
-- Put the executable in `/usr/local/bin/Pulse`
+- Put the executable in `/usr/local/bin/pulse-visualizer`
 - Install system files to `/usr/local/share/pulse-visualizer/`
 - Set up desktop integration and man page

 On first run, config and themes get copied to `~/.config/pulse-visualizer/` if they're not already there.

 #### Note
  Do not build with `sudo ninja install`.
 This will cause ownership and permission issues.
-Please run the build as a regular user (`ninja`) and use `sudo ninja install` only for the install step.
+Please run the build as a regular user (`ninja`) and only use `sudo ninja install` for the install step.

 ## Dependencies & Platform Support